alexander-jackson/alexander-jackson.github.io/content/posts/incidents-are-hard.md

 traces that have just been discovered and a potential mitigation plan, leaving neither group time to discuss.

-In larger incidents separate breakout calls can be useful for this, however they increase the cost of communication between the two groups to evaluate progress as it moves from synchronous to asynchronous.
+In larger incidents, separate breakout calls for each stream can be useful for this.
+This unfortunately comes at a cost of communication between the two groups, as it moves from synchronous to asynchronous.
+Engineers in the mitigation strategy call may need to understand more of the impact discovered in the other call to make decisions.

 Another option is for engineers to switch calls, but this risks them losing context of their area or joining halfway through discussions.
+Having a strong scribe in each call reduces this overhead, as information is regularly summarised into a common location for both groups to read.

 ## Commanding the incident